arielsalminen/responsive-nav.js/README.md

 # Roadmap

 * Start using Grunt and add needed config to the repository
-* Allow multiple instances of the navigation (get rid of the Singleton pattern)
 * Investigate if it would be smoother using translateY or translate3d
 * Better window.resize handling